hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/epistles_third_series/772_31_alasinga.md

 DEAR ALASINGA,

-Last week I wrote you about the *Brahmavâdin*.
+Last week I wrote you about the *Brahmavādin*.
 I forgot to write about the Bhakti lectures.
 They ought to be published in a book all together.
 A few hundreds may be sent to America to Goodyear in New York.
 Within twenty days I sail for England.
 I have other big books on Karma, Jnana,